The Earthquakes end a long road slide with a 1-0 victory over the Sounders - ExBulletin

 The Earthquakes end a long road slide with a 1-0 victory over the Sounders

-SEATTLE (AP) — Jeremy Ebobisi scored from the gates in the second period as Daniel de Souza Brito made a stand as the San Jose Earthquakes clinched a 14-game winless streak on the road with a 1-0 victory over the Seattle Sounders.
-Wednesday night.
+SEATTLE — SEATTLE (AP) — Jeremy Ebobisi scored from the gates in the second period and Daniel de Souza Brito managed to stand as the San Jose Earthquakes clinched a 14-game winless streak on the road with a 1-0 victory over the Seattle Sounders Wednesday night.

 Ibobisi ended a goalless game when he received assists from Rodriguez and Cristian Espinosa in the 48th minute and scored his sixth goal of the season.